nodejs/node/src/README.md

 (the “heap”).

-The `v8::Isolate` is often passed to other V8 API functions, and provides some APIs for managing the behaviour of the JavaScript engine.
+The `v8::Isolate` is often passed to other V8 API functions, and provides some APIs for managing the behaviour of the JavaScript engine or querying about its current state or statistics such as memory usage.

 V8 APIs are not thread-safe unless explicitly specified.
 In a typical Node.js application, the main thread and any `Worker` threads each have one `Isolate`,